 In 2020, teenagers Jackson, Caleb, Tianna and Gigi feel they’re pretty clued up when it comes to spotting the ‘Red Flags’ in relationships.
-But seeing the signs doesn’t automatically mean they’re easy to avoid and over the course of the strangest year of the 21st century, they realise that ‘feelings’ plus ‘manipulation’ equals a ‘blind side’, that leaves them all in compromising situations.
+But seeing the signs doesn’t automatically mean they’re easy to avoid and over the course of the strangest year of the 21st century, they realize that ‘feelings’ plus ‘manipulation’ equals a ‘blind side’, that leaves them all in compromising situations.

-Through exploring masculinity, femininity, technology and relationships, the play highlights how young people have been exposed to new unexpected risks due to the ongoing pandemic.
+Through exploring masculinity, femininity, technology, and relationships, the play highlights how young people have been exposed to new unexpected risks due to the ongoing pandemic.
 It looks at ways of encouraging young people to open up about difficult feelings and ask for help when their relationships are in trouble.